sentry-kubernetes/charts/README.md

 - Subpath routing options were removed (`route.main.path`, `traefikIngressRoute.path`); Sentry must be served at `/`.
 - If you previously relied on `nginx.extraLocationSnippet`, either keep using it with `nginx.enabled=true` or move the logic to ingress/controller configuration (annotations, controller ConfigMap) or dedicated routing objects via `extraManifests`.

-Nginx Ingress and Traefik Ingress are currently supported, pull requests for other controllers are welcome!
+Nginx Ingress, Traefik Ingress, GCE and AWS ALB are currently supported, pull requests for other controllers are welcome!

+Routing changes: see the [routing section](charts/sentry/README.md#routing) for the supported modes and configuration details.

 ### External ClickHouse